adimajo/manuscrit_these/README.md

 ## Credits

 This PhD is built on the [yathesis LaTeX class](https://ctan.org/pkg/yathesis) (under license LPPL Ver­sion 1.3c).
+To build the pdf file, [arara](https://github.com/cereda/arara) is used (BSD Licence).
+To make sure LaTeX packages are not loaded but not used, I used the Python [LaTeXpkges script](https://github.com/TarasKuzyo/LaTeXpkges) (MIT Licence).
 Feel free to clone / fork / star for your own work!